Battery Production for 1.2 Million Electric Cars

 The brand-new facility will produce advanced cathode materials containing nickel, cobalt, manganese and aluminum (NCMA), which will be used in the next generation of EV batteries to provide improved capacity and stability.
 NCMA cathode materials are among the most critical ingredients for battery capacity and long life in electric vehicles.

-U.S.-Based Production of Batteries
+U.S.-Based Production of EV Batteries

 The Tennessee plant will feature LG Chem’s most advanced production technology.
 It will be able to produce more than 10,000 tons of cathode material per line, the highest in the industry.
 The company also plans to implement its smart factory technology in Tennessee to automate the production process.